Republic, Michigan

 Republic is an unincorporated community in Marquette County in the U.S. state of Michigan.
 It is also a census-designated place (CDP) for statistical purposes and no legal status as an incorporated municipality.
-The CDP had a population of 470 at the 2020 census.
+The CDP had a population of 470 at the 2020 census, down from 570 in 2010.
 The community is located mostly within Republic Township with a small portion extending north into Humboldt Township.

-The Republic 49879 ZIP Code covers a much larger area than the CDP, including most of Republic Township and a small portion of Mansfield Township in Iron County.
+The Republic ZIP Code (49879) covers a much larger area than the CDP, including most of Republic Township and portions of Humboldt Township, plus portions of Mansfield and Crystal Falls townships in Iron County.

 History

 A post office called Republic has been in operation since 1873.
 The community was named after the Republic Iron Company.

-From 1980 to 2004, the US Navy operated an extremely low frequency (76 Hz) submarine communication site near Republic under Project ELF.
+From 1980 to 2004, the U.S. Navy operated an extremely low frequency (76 Hz) submarine communication site near Republic under Project ELF.